-A lot of people were present in Radhemohan’s study.
-I saw two policemen and the inspector from the corner of my eyes, they were standing by the door to block any attempt of escape by anyone, as instructed by Feluda.
+Many people were present in Radhemohan’s study.
+I saw three policemen from the corner of my eyes, they were standing by the door, to block any attempt of escape by anyone, as instructed by Feluda.

-Present, as asked by Feluda, were Radhemohan, his daughter-in-law and Pramod’s wife, Pramod’s 6-year old son, Radhemohan’s younger son Nishant, Kamal, the locksmith we saw the other day, the farm-worker we met at Radhemohan’s house that same day, priest of the Kali’s temple and a few other people from village.
+Radhemohan, his daughter-in-law – Pramod’s wife, her 6-year old son, Radhemohan’s younger son Nishant, Kamal, locksmith we saw the other day, farm-worker we met at Radhemohan’s house, and priest of the Kali’s temple were all there.

-“It must be hard for the people of this village to believe that their lives were being subjected to such difficulty.
-You are thinking why have you all been summoned here today.
-It is because today you’ll know who have made your lives miserable, but before I reveal the truth, I need to ask some questions to some of you present here.”
+“It must be hard for the people of this village to believe that they were subjected to such threat.
+You all are probably thinking why have you been summoned here today.
+I personally do not enjoy drama but it was necessary for all of you to be present as the culprits are from among the people present in this room.
+Yes, there are more than one.
+But, before I reveal the truth, I need to ask some questions.”

-The room was in absolute silence.
-No one moved or spoke or whispered anything.
+There was absolute silence.
+No one moved or spoke or whispered or even adjusted.

-Feluda begin again, this time facing Nishant,”Nishant, are you a student at Kamla Nehru College?”
+Feluda begin again, this time facing Nishant,”You are in Kamla Nehru College, right?”

 “Yes, I am.
-What has that to do with anything!”, he clearly wasn’t expecting this.
+What has that to do with anything!”, he clearly wasn’t expecting it.

 “I am coming to that Nishant babu.
-Would you please tell us what are you majoring into?”, Feluda waived aside his annoyance and objection.
+Would you please tell us what are you majoring into?”, asked Feluda, waiving aside his annoyance.

-Startled by this sudden question, Mr. Shukla blurted out,”What!
+Startled by this question, Mr. Shukla blurted out,”What!
 What did I..?
 How did you!”

 Clearly there was something he had been hiding but it wasn’t as simple as I’d thought, this I learnt later for for the answer of this question he lied again.